 Included as separate file.

-8Addition Topic
+8.0 Additional Topic

 My additional topic was implementing my application as an Android application.
 This would be a more practical implementation of my application.
 If I were to create a desktop implementation, I would have to write the application using JavaScript.
 This is because the APIs for Soundcloud, Spotify and YouTube may or may not be officially supported for Java but are officially supported Android SDKs.
 While looking for an API for Java from Soundcloud and Spotify, I was only able to find third party wrappers.